 ARCH is an outreach project to help meet the needs of individuals who have been incarcerated, also referred to as returning or restored citizens.
 We aim to assist local faith communities in becoming welcoming spaces that provide essential support services to returning citizens on their road to reintegration and healing.
 This project also aids those who serve returning citizens to live out their faith with works of compassion and mercy.
 ARCH does not discriminate in who we assist or limit our service to any denomination or tradition.
 We seek to support persons on their reentry regardless of faith affiliation.

 The ARCH program includes elements surfaced by a Returning Citizens Working Group that was convened in 2016 by the Columbus Catholic Diocese Office for Social Concerns and Vincentian Ohio Action Network, which included prison ministers, formerly incarcerated leaders, and community partners actively meeting to address reentry needs.
-The ARCH program was formally launched in Winter 2017 with the sponsorship of the Catholic Diocese, Office for Social Concerns, Vincentian Ohio Action Network through seed funding provided by The Catholic Foundation.
-ARCH also receives funding from Franklin County Board of Commissioners Justice Policy and Programs and collaborates with All in Community, a reentry program from the West Ohio Conference of the United Methodist Church, and the National St. Vincent de Paul Immersion Reentry Program.
+The ARCH program was formally launched in Winter 2017 with the sponsorship of the Catholic Diocese Office for Social Concerns and St. Vincent de Paul, via the Vincentian Ohio Action Network, with seed funding provided by The Catholic Foundation.
+ARCH also receives funding from Franklin County Board of Commissioners Justice Policy and Programs and collaborates with many other networks and groups in the community, including All in Community, a reentry program from the West Ohio Conference of the United Methodist Church and various other interfaith and community-based reentry projects.